prakhar1989/csds-material/README.md

 Use WeatherDataset.csv file to create your own schema and add it to existing database as described below.
 You have to write a query that fetches number/count of tweets originating in the 'US' when weather condition was 'Clear' (weather and twitter dataset both have attribute "country_code" which can be used to get the desired result).
 Complete the above task as follows: -

 1. Write a python script using the twitter protocol buffer data and the weather csv file
-2. Now, complete the same task using sqlite: -
+2. Now, use sqlite for the above task: -

 ```
 		$ sqlite3 twitter.db
-		sqlite> * write create table statement using WeatherDataset.csv file * (Refer twitter.ddl file to learn how to design schema)
+		sqlite> <write create table statement using WeatherDataset.csv file> (Refer twitter.ddl file to learn how to design schema)
 		sqlite> .mode csv
-		sqlite> .import WeatherDataset.csv
+		sqlite> .import WeatherDataset.csv <table name> (type ".help" for commands and help)
 		sqlite> <write sql query to complete the required task>
 ```